riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 The group is likely breakable in practical terms by the {{JV11}} attack on curves over F_{2^185} as a degree-5 extension field over F_{2^37}.
-The estimate of the computational cost here is the number of CPU cycles presented by {{Vitse10}} for the Third Oakley Group, which is considerably less than most other cost metrics counting number of curve additions.
+The estimate of the computational cost here is based on the numbers of CPU cycles presented by {{Vitse10}} and {{FHJRV14}} for the Third Oakley Group, which is considerably less than most other cost metrics counting number of curve additions.

 ~~~
 p = 12259964326927110866866776214413170562013096250261263279